NelsonPython/CTF_SIVBGR_2024/babys_first_rsa_crypto.md

 FLAG = b'dummyFLAG'
 ```
 ### Step 2: Write a Python script
 I did some research and chose to install the [cryptography](https://pypi.org/project/cryptography/) module.
 Then, I copied main.py to a new script called, rsa_calcs.py.
-I had previously received permission to use AI so I had a chat with Copilot and came up with this script:
+I had a chat with Copilot and came up with this script:
 ```
 import rsa
 from Crypto.Util.number import long_to_bytes, getPrime, bytes_to_long